RESEARCH RESIDENCY

 -

-Artists receive two in-depth studio visits with the curator—early and mid-residency—to discuss goals, ideas, and progress.
+In each month of the residency artists will receive 1 to 2 in-depth studio visits with the curator to discuss goals, ideas, and progress.
 These meetings support critical reflection and professional exchange.

 Selection criteria